 Key components of a space management strategy

-Space management is an essential component for business growth.
+Space planning is an essential component for business growth.
 It involves understanding and meeting the needs of a business’s space while ensuring that all resources are optimally utilized.
 Take time to understand your company’s goals and needs, and develop strategies to optimize space allocation effectively.

 You need to identify unused or underutilized spaces, and maximize efficiency with office layout design using techniques such as ‘design thinking’ to become more agile and adaptive to user needs.